This Is Why Everyone Gets So Excited About Free Food At Work

 “When there’s free food around, we suddenly don’t want our nicely packed lunches anymore,” she said.
 Even worse, she lamented, “After a catered meeting is finished and the leftovers are opened up to the rest of the office, it turns into a competition of who can get their hands on the freebies first.
 Everyone gets nervous that if they’re not standing right there, nothing will be left.”

-One of the things I find curious about freeloading behaviour is our tendency to eat things that we’d never consume if they weren't free.
-Anyone who’s ever done a few laps around Whole Foods or Costco just for the samples knows what I’m talking about.
-To get to the bottom of this age-old phenomenon, I reached out to a number of psychologists and anthropologists who specialise in food-related research.
+One of the things I find curious about freeloading behavior is our tendency to eat things that we’d never consume if they weren't free.
+Anyone who’s ever done a few laps around Trader Joe’s, Whole Foods, or Costco just for the samples knows what I’m talking about.
+To get to the bottom of this age-old phenomenon, I reached out to a number of psychologists and anthropologists who specialize in food-related research.
 My first question: Could there be an evolutionary explanation?

 “In general, I’d be very careful about assigning an evolutionary value to something like the desire for free food,” says Dr. Richard Wilk, professor of anthropology and co-director of the Indiana University Food Institute.
 “Through two or three million years of human evolution, all food was free.
 The only differences were in how much time, effort, or danger were involved in getting that food.
 Almost every human culture studied by anthropologists has an elaborate set of rules about how food is divided, which means that people never grab food, but instead set about sharing it.”